keesiemeijer/wp-plugin-parser/README.md

 All plugin files, functions, classes and methods are parsed to see what functions, classes and methods they use.
 The `since` and `deprecated` attributes are only checked for functions and classes.
 Meaning, methods are not (yet) flagged when `deprecated`, and are not used for calculating the `Requires at least` version.

 ## False positives
-This tool can't detect if a plugin actively checks for compatibility with a PHP version if it fails the PHP version check.
-This can lead to false positives.
-You'll need to inspect the plugin manually, to make sure it fails gracefully and doesn't produce errors.
+This tool can't detect if a plugin actively checks for compatibility with a PHP version.
+This means that if a plugin fails the compatibility check it could well be aware of this issue.
+You will have to inspect the plugin manually, to make sure it fails gracefully and doesn't produce errors.

 [PHP language constructs](https://secure.php.net/manual/en/reserved.keywords.php) like `eval()` are not picked up by the parser.
 This plugin finds the language constructs `die()`, `eval()` and `exit()` with a regular expression.
 Be aware that this can lead to false positives.